Productivity Hacks for Homesteaders

 Tip #1 Eat that frog!

-Tip #2 There are more than just 24 hours in a day.
+Tip #2 Stop thinking 24 hours in a day

-So many times we panic because we only have 24 hours in a day and that means we only have so much time to get everything done.
-Especially when 7 hours are for sleeping and 5 hours are for eating/commuting/ self-care.
-That really only leaves us with about 10-12 hours each day to get things done.
-But what if you changed things up a bit?
-Instead of 10-12 hours in a day look at it as 70-84 hours in a week.
+So many times, we panic because we only have 24 hours in a day, and that means we only have so much time to get everything done.
+This is especially true when 7 hours are for sleeping and 5 hours are for eating/commuting/ self-care.

-Hmmm, what all could you get done in 84 hours?
+Just think about what you could get done in 84 hours!

 Try this trick.

-1. Pick a day for each of those 10 projects and assign each a specific day and time frame referencing the amount you allotted.
+1. Pick a day for each of those ten projects and mark off the time needed to complete it.

 Trust me, this trick works.